jalizadeh/Airline/README.md

 # Servlets and JSP

 #### Web #1: Creating a Servlet for adding passengers to a flight
-- very fisrt configs
+- very first configurations
-- direct html data sent via response
+- direct html data sent via `response`

 #### Web #2: Creating a JSP for showing an add passenger form
 - `views` added